Can I Appeal if My Workers' Comp Claim Is Denied?

 Intoxication

-A claim could also be denied if a drug test comes back positive for alcohol or some level of marijuana, cocaine, or another illegal substance causing impaired judgment.
+The insurance company could also deny a claim if a drug test comes back positive for alcohol or some level of marijuana, cocaine, or another illegal substance, causing impaired judgment.

 Review Your Denial Letter for the Specific Reason